 The two things to remember in your dealings with the IRS are deadlines and payment.
 Pay what you owe on time, whether on an installment agreement or not, and you'll be fine.

-If you'd like to know more about filing extensions and related topics, follow the links on the next page.
+If you'd like to know more about filing extensions and related topics, follow the links below.